Joshuailuma/Own-Your-Property-Next-JS/README.md

 1. Connect your wallet.
 Note that the **wallet must be connected to Goerli Testnet**
 2. Navigate to `My Properties` page.
 3. Click on the property you want to transfer.
-4. Click on the transfer button and input the address of the new owner to-be.
+4. Click on the transfer button and input the address of the new owner or buyer.

 ## License